 - Graduated Enforcement Response Model

 The Canada Energy Regulator (CER or Regulator or Commission) is an independent federal regulator of several parts of Canada’s energy industry.
-It also regulates pipelines, energy development and trade in the public interest with safety and environmental protection as its primary concern.
 The CER reports to Parliament through the Minister of Natural Resources.

 Through its safety and environmental oversight mandate, the CER regulates: